 Hyper-local, Real-time Air Quality Map

-Every icon on the PurpleAir map represents a public PurpleAir sensor, and the color indicates the real-time PM2.5 reading on the US EPA Air Quality Index scale.
+Every icon on the PurpleAir Map represents a public PurpleAir sensor, and the color indicates the real-time particulate matter readings on the US EPA Air Quality Index scale.
 The sensors with no outline are registered as outdoor sensors, and the sensors with black rings are registered as indoor sensors.

 Monitor the Particulate Matter levels around the world with our free, real-time PurpleAir Map or join PurpleAir's mission to make air quality data accessible to everyone by investing in an air quality monitor for your home.